nerfdeformer/nerfdeformer/README.md

 ## Data

-please check [data](https://github.com/nerfdeformer/nerfdeformer/blob/main/data) for more datails
+please check [data](https://github.com/nerfdeformer/nerfdeformer/blob/main/data) for more datails.

 ## our evaluations

-we put our new view synthesis and geometry results in [our_evaluations](https://github.com/nerfdeformer/nerfdeformer/blob/main/our_evaluations). please check there for more details.
+we put our new view synthesis and geometry results in [our_evaluations](https://github.com/nerfdeformer/nerfdeformer/blob/main/our_evaluations).

 ## code